-Pursuant to the GOI's stated objective of promoting the ease of doing business and contributing to an eco-system conducive for growth of entrepreneurship, RBI has brought about necessary amendments to enable start-up initiatives, irrespective of the sector in which they are engaged, to receive foreign venture capital investment.
-FVCIs registered under the SEBI FVCI Regulations, have now been permitted to invest in equity, equity linked instruments or debt instruments issued by eligible start-ups, irrespective of the sector in which such start-up is engaged, without seeking any prior approval of RBI.
-Further, FVCIs have been permitted to acquire from, or transfer any security or instrument held by them to, any resident or non- resident at a price mutually acceptable to the parties.
+Pursuant to the GOI's stated objective of promoting the ease of doing business and contributing to an eco-system conducive for growth of entrepreneurship, RBI has brought about necessary amendments to enable startup initiatives, irrespective of the sector in which they are engaged, to receive foreign venture capital investment.
+FVCIs registered under the SEBI FVCI Regulations, have now been permitted to invest in equity, equity linked instruments or debt instruments issued by eligible start-ups, irrespective of the sector in which such start-up is engaged provided that if the investment is in equity instruments, then the sectoral caps, entry routes and attendant conditions apply.
+Further, FVCIs have been permitted to acquire from, or transfer any security or instrument held by them to, any resident or non-resident at a price mutually acceptable to the parties.

-Further, NDI Rules enables foreign investors (not being entities or persons who are registered in or are citizens, as applicable, of Pakistan and Bangladesh) to purchase convertible notes issued by eligible start-up companies (that is, duly formed private companies recognised as start-ups by the DPIIT) for an amount of INR 25 lakhs (approx. USD 33,500) or more in a single tranche.
+Further, NDI Rules enables foreign investors (not being entities or persons who are registered in or are citizens, as applicable, of Pakistan and Bangladesh) to purchase convertible notes issued by eligible start-up companies (that is, duly formed private companies recognised as start-ups by the DPIIT) for an amount of INR 25 lakhs (approx. USD 33,898) or more in a single tranche.
 Issue of shares against such convertible notes would have to be in accordance with Schedule I of NDI Rules.
 Acquisition or transfer by way of sale of convertible notes by a person resident outside India to or from another person resident in or outside India, would take place in accordance with pricing guidelines prescribed by RBI.
 If such eligible start-up companies are engaged in sectors which are in the approval route, prior approval from government would have to be obtained for such issuance or transfer of convertible notes.
+A NRI or an OCI may acquire convertible notes on non-repatriation basis.

-Q21.
+O21.
 What are the ECB norms in India?